frank06/ranger/README.md

 // Return a hash of the current range

-ranger.dataAttrValue; // included as data- attribute in all wrapper nodes
+ranger.id; // included as data- attribute in all wrapper nodes

 // Serialize to XPath